jwangjie/SDC-LaneLines-P1/README.md

 Technical Setting Issues
 ---

 This section cover solutions for the software settings problems I met before I started programming.
+All solutions are for Windows.

 **Step 1:** Set up the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md)

+The miniconda never installed properly using the provided link, so I downed the full version of [Anaconda](https://www.anaconda.com/download/).
+The Udacity course [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111) is useful for quick review, you got the basic feeling about went through the materials.

+After installing [Anaconda](https://www.anaconda.com/download/), I got totally confused to the following instructions.
+I did some search and found a guy with similar difficulties: [The Anaconda installation guide is so confusing.](https://discussions.udacity.com/t/the-anaconda-installation-guide-is-so-confusing/312695).
+Based on the answers and my own trial and error, I summarized the following steps:

+1. Install the [Git](https://git-scm.com/downloads), open "Git CMD", clone the environment by pasting "git clone https://github.com/udacity/CarND-Term1-Starter-Kit.git"
+Open "Anaconda Prompt", navigate to the "CarND-Term1-Starter-Kit"folder by using "cd CarND-Term1-Starter-Kit" Set up the environment using "conda env create -f environment.yml" in "Anaconda Prompt" Verify that the carnd-term1 environment was created in your environments by using "conda info --envs" in "Anaconda Prompt" Activate the environment by using "activate carnd-term1".
+This MUST be done each time you begin a new working session i.e. open a new terminal window.

 **Step 2:** Open the code in a Jupyter Notebook